 - General competition law compliance post-Brexit

 The compliance policies of cross-border companies may need to be rewritten to ensure that both EU and UK law is covered, and that case law from both the European and English courts is included.
 Agreements containing restrictions may need to be reviewed for compliance with both UK and EU competition law, as the two may begin to differ.
-This is particularly crucial for those companies generating IP or engaged in the supply or distribution of retail goods, as these companies are currently likely to be relying upon the Commission’s Block Exemption Regulations.
-As noted above, Brexit places the future of the application of these exemptions (and other EU established legislation) in jeopardy.
+This is particularly crucial for those companies generating IP or engaged in the supply or distribution of retail goods, as these companies are currently likely to be relying upon the Commission’s block exemptions.
+As noted above, Brexit places the long-term future of the application of these exemptions (and other EU established legislation) in jeopardy.

 When making corporate acquisitions post-Brexit, transactions affecting both the UK and EU markets will require careful analysis to check if more than one filing is requiring.
 Companies may find themselves subject to review by both the CMA and the European Commission.

 Ultimately, the consequences of Brexit are unpredictable and will depend upon both how Britain defines its relationship with the EU post Brexit and what it chooses to do with its domestic competition law.

 For further information, please refer to Brexit: the legal implications.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.